-"When you recover from exercise, your heart rate should come back down to normal," he says.
-“Sitting in a sauna for more than five minutes is going to keep your heart rate up—it's essentially a form of passive exercise—so it’s really going to delay your body from starting its recovery process."
+"When you recuperate from exercise, you should notice that your heart rate returns to normal," he explains.
+"Sitting in a sauna for more than 5 minutes is going to keep your heart rate high. it's really a sort of passive exercise; therefore, it is really going to hinder your body from starting the recovery process."

 Why use a sauna?